cisco/mindmeld/source/userguide/augmentation.rst

 The following values can be updated in the config to customize it:

 ``'augmentor_class'`` (:class:`str`, default: :class:`EnglishParaphraser`): The augmentor class that can specified for deciding on the augmentation tool to be used.
 Currently, we recommend using :class:`EnglishParaphraser` for English language applications and :class:`MultiLingualParaphraser` for all other supported languages.

+``'batch_size'`` (:class:`int`, default: 8): The number of queries to be batched and processed together by the augmentation models.
+This size can be modified according to system memory constraints.

 ``'paths'`` (:class:`list`): List of regex based path rules to select files to be augmented.
 These files become the baseline for the augmentors and are used to generate new data.
 By default, all training and testing files are augmented.